SHARONZACHARIA/Flask-Social-App/README.md

   -  chat
   -  chatbot
   -  cyber bullying detection in chat with sci-kit Learn (Random forest classifier)
-  -  Admin can find cyber buyyling contents and take actions
+  -  Admin can find cyber bullying contents and take actions

 ### Frameworks and Libraries used